 In a survey of 2,000 employees, 43% said they are looking for a new job and cited corporate culture as the main reason.
-As Executive Recruiters in the Finance & Accounting industries, we hear hundreds of questions from qualified candidates about employers and opportunities they want to learn more about.
-Candidates that are truly interested in a position often ask one question that can be difficult to answer – what is the company culture like?
-If you haven’t had an honest, intentional discussion about what makes your company culture, you may be ill-prepared for answering this hot question.
+As Executive Recruiters in the Finance & Accounting industries, we hear hundreds of questions from qualified candidates about employers and opportunities.
+Candidates that are truly interested in a position often ask one difficult question – what is the company culture like?
+If you haven’t had an honest discussion about your company culture, you may be ill-prepared for answering this hot question.

 At VIP, we work to build long-lasting partnerships with our clients that enable us to best understand your company culture and communicate it to top candidates in your industry.
 We’ve learned the steps every company must take to define their company culture and are sharing what we know to help you strengthen the way you communicate yours.

 When defining your organization’s company culture, you should first seek to establish your mission and values that drive what you do every day.
 What is the goal you are trying to accomplish?
 How have you decided to collectively accomplish that goal?
 Once you define this purpose, you’ll attract talent that wants to help you achieve it.